WillyPChem/RET/README.md

 There is a subdirectory called UNCOUPLED with a file called NP.c that contains code for a single system (no coupling).
 It is a good check on the Hamiltonian parameters to run the uncoupled code first.

+- Compling

+-- Both codes come with a makefile that will properly link the code to the Fastest Fourier Transform in the West library -- To comple simply type 'make'
+-- The coupled code will compile to an executable called 'Coupled.x' -- the uncoupled code will compile to an executable called 'NP.x'